nir-programmer/shopify-project/README.md

 ## Overview
    Shopify is a complete Java Spring Boot Web application for an online e-shop.
    The app is used by employees and customers.
-   The app itself consists of two sub-maven modules(projects)
+   The app itself consists of two sub-maven modules(projects):
 <!---ADD LINK TO ROLES-->
 1. ShopifyBackEnd Project - used by the company employees with their various Roles.
 2. ShopifyFrontEnd Project - used by customers(and visitors) of the shop's website.